Criticism of Google: Android

-On April 20, 2016, the European Union filed a formal antitrust complaint against Google's leverage over Android vendors, alleging that the mandatory bundling of the entire suite of proprietary Google software, hindered the ability for competing search providers to be integrated into Android and that barring vendors from producing devices running forks of Android both constituted anti-competitive practices.
+On April 20, 2016, the European Union filed a formal antitrust complaint alleging that Google used its leverage over Android device vendors to require the mandatory bundling of its proprietary software, which hindered the ability of competing search providers to be integrated into Android and that barring vendors from producing devices running forks of Android both constituted anti-competitive practices.
 In June 2018, the European Commission determined a $5 billion fine for Google regarding the April 2016 complaints.

 In August 2016, Google was fined US$6.75 million by the Russian Federal Antimonopoly Service (FAS) under similar allegations by Yandex.
-On April 16, 2018, Umar Javeed, Sukarma Thapar, Aaqib Javeed vs. Google LLC & Ors. resulted in the Competition Commission of India ordering a wider probe investigation order against Google Android illegal business practices.
+On April 16, 2018, Umar Javeed, Sukarma Thapar, Aaqib Javeed vs. Google LLC & Ors. resulted in the Competition Commission of India ordering a wider investigation into alleged anti‑competitive business practices related to Android.
 The investigations arm of the CCI should complete the wider probe in the case within 150 days, the order said, though such cases at the watchdog typically drag on for years.
 The CCI also said the role of any Google executive in the alleged abuse of the Android platform should also be examined.
 Google was fined $275 million in 2023 by the Indian government for issues related to Android and for pushing developers to use its in-app payment system.